dansan566/encode_deai/week2/kvutien report.md

 Work-in-progress.
 For the time being, it's a copy of the readme week 2

+I added a project my-joke-app.
+It implements the week2 homework until step 7.
+The joke is generated based on the parameters given in the homepage

 ## Weekend Project

 To consolidate the knowledge acquired this week, students should complete the following project: